 - On macOS: Extensions manager displays the message "Extensions can not be installed" if the application is not installed.
-See application installation instructions. - Extensions Catalog server is temporarily overloaded (indicated by extensions manager taking several minutes to start and having dozens of Error retrieving extension metadata messages in the application log) - Recommended action: retry installing extensions an hour later. - Extensions have not yet been built for the installed Slicer Preview Release (extensions are made available for latest Slicer Preview Release each day at around 12pm EST) - Recommended action: wait a few hours until the extension becomes available. - Alternative solution A: install Slicer Preview Release created the day before (this is a special link that uses offset=-1 to request builds from a day before) - Alternative solution B: install latest Slicer Stable Release. - · Extensions manager does not have network access - Recommended action: Make sure you have internet access.
-Check your system proxy settings (Slicer uses these system proxy settings by default) and/or set proxy server information in environment variables http\proxy and https\proxy (more information).
+See application installation instructions. - Extensions Catalog server is temporarily overloaded (indicated by extensions manager taking several minutes to start and having dozens of Error retrieving extension metadata messages in the application log) - Recommended action: retry installing extensions an hour later. - Extensions have not yet been built for the installed Slicer Preview Release (extensions are made available for latest Slicer Preview Release each day at around 12pm EST) - Recommended action: wait a few hours until the extension becomes available. - Alternative solution A: install Slicer Preview Release created the day before (this is a special link that uses offset=-1 to request builds from a day before) - Alternative solution B: install latest Slicer Stable Release. - Extensions manager does not have network access - Recommended action: Make sure you have internet access.
+Check your system proxy settings (Slicer uses these system proxy settings by default) and/or set proxy server information in environment variables http_proxy and https_proxy (more information).
 On Windows, it may be necessary to re-apply the proxy settings by disabling and re-enabling "Automatically detect settings". - Alternative solution: download extension package using a web browser (possibly on a different computer) and install the extension manually.
-See instructions here. - On macOS: on some older macbooks, the extension manager window appears very bright, washed out (more information is in this issue) - Recommended action: setting the operating system to dark mode fixed the issue for several users. - On Linux: Install Extensions tab is blank if your linux kernel may not fulfill Chromium sandboxing requirements.
+See instructions here. - On macOS: on some older macbooks, the extension manager window appears very bright, washed out (more information is in this issue) - Recommended action: setting the operating system to dark mode fixed the issue for several users.